 We follow the Primary National Curriculum for all aspects of the English Curriculum.
 Developing a love of reading, and the importance of this for our children both now and in the future, lies at the heart of our English curriculum.

-- Learning journeys are led using a quality text as the stimulus, this may be fiction (including poetry) or non-fiction.
+- Our ELAN English curriculum is made up of progressively sequence learning journeys for Year 2 to Year 6.
+These are led using a quality text as the stimulus, this may be fiction (including poetry) or non-fiction.

 Reading is at the heart of our curriculum.
 We recognise and value the importance of developing confident readers with a love of reading, in all its forms.
 We passionately believe in children hearing authors and illustrators talk about the craft of writing and illustrating and strive to provide as many opportunities as possible for this to happen, especially through visits to our school.

 Staff enthusiasm for reading and knowledge of classic and current children’s literature is also a high priority.
 Beyond the English lesson, children are exposed to and immersed in a wide range of stories, poems and other texts through book events, library visits and story-time.

 When teaching reading, we use a phonics-first approach, with texts matched to each child's individual reading stage.
 However, a child's joy of reading and books encompasses so much more than the ability to decode.
 'Three ways to read a book' are modelled to our youngest children so that they are able to access and enjoy a wide range of beautiful picture books and immerse themselves in the magic of story-telling.

 - Reading the words (for phonetically decodable books only)

 Book corners celebrate our reading culture and offer a cosy book nook in each class.
 Our library is a special place, designed and developed by the children with librarians and Reading Champions actively involved in maintaining the space, developing its stock and creating a book buzz across the school community